 Take these examples:

-Substitute the copular verb "are" for the word "looked" in both sentences.
-In the first sentence, it makes sense: "The flowers are wilted."
-In the second sentence, however, it doesn't make sense: "She are for wildflowers."
+Substitute the linking verb "are" for the word "looked" in both sentences.
+The first sentence still makes sense: "The flowers are wilted."
+The second sentence, however, would not make sense with that substitution: "She are for wildflowers."

 The first sentence, "The spaghetti sauce is delicious", works, but "She is the delicious spaghetti sauce" is illogical.
-The verb in the first sentence is copular, and in the second sentence, it is not.
+The verb tasted is functioning as a linking verb in the first sentence, but not in the second one.